bao153/forkify/README.md

 # forkify
-Recipe generator written in Javascript based on Forkify API
+Recipe generator written in Javascript, HTML and CSS, based on Forkify API